 So Cheers Everyone – Sip your medicine and heal!

-If you want help with cancer and immunity.
+Herbal teas may help with cancer and immunity…

-Gotu kola is for your brain baby!
-Making a tea with gotu kola can boost memory and help with age-related cognitive decline.
+Gotu kola is for your brain, baby!
+Making herbal tea with gotu kola can boost memory and help with age-related cognitive decline.
 I have my own refreshing recipe for Mint Hibiscus Memory Tea which contains gotu kola, hibiscus, mint and tulsi herb.
 If you’d like to WATCH MY VIDEO, I’ll make this tea for you.
 Watch it by CLICKING HERE.

 Take a look at this beautiful chart to help you determine your needs.

-If you have diabetes or want to lower blood pressure.
+Herbal teas can help diabetes or if you want to lower blood pressure…

 If you dread your monthly cycle, start drinking raspberry leaf tea.
 You could even drink it during the 5 days leading up to your menstrual cycle if you don’t want to drink it daily.
 Fragarine is a naturally occurring compound that can help relieve cramps and spasms in your pelvic area.
 Tannins will strengthen and tone the uterus.
 This all seems to mitigate heavy bleeding.

-If you are new to making tea, please refer to this graphic for steeping the tea you have.
+If you are new to making herbal tea, please refer to this graphic for steeping the tea you have.
 For example, if you have white tea on hand, you will not boil it.
-You will simply steep it in hot water for 1 to 3 minutes only, personally I’d say 1 minute for white.
+You will simply steep it in hot water for 1 to 3 minutes only (personally I’d say 1 minute for white tea).
 If you have green tea, I suggest 3 minutes.
 The longer you steep green tea, the more bitter it gets.
-Darjeeling tea is not on this infographic, it is grown at the foot of the Himalayas.
+Darjeeling tea is not on this infographic.
+It is grown at the foot of the Himalayas.
 It comes in black, green, white and oolong so steep it accordingly.